-Target and ATR (average true range) protective stop exits are constructed in much the same way as stop and limit entry orders.
-Specifically, the exit prices for these orders are calculated as follows:
+Price-based target exits are constructed the same way as limit entry orders.
+Specifically, the price for this type of target exit is calculated as follows:

 '''

-ExitPrice = EntryPrice -/+ Fr PriceDiff
+ExitPrice = EntryPrice +/- Fr PriceDiff

 '''

-where EntryPrice is the entry price for the trade, and Fr and PriceDiff are as defined above.
+where EntryPrice is the entry price for the trade, and Fr and PriceDiff are as defined above for entry orders.